AdobeDocs/experience-manager-64.fr-FR/help/sites-developing/designer.md

 ---
 title: Conceptions et Designer
 seo-title: Designs and the Designer
-description: Vous devez créer une conception pour votre site web et dans AEM.
-Pour ce faire, vous allez utiliser le Designer.
+description: Vous devez créer une conception pour votre site web et, dans AEM, utiliser le Concepteur
 seo-description: You will need to create a design for your website and in AEM, you do so by using the Designer
 uuid: b880ab49-8bea-4925-9b7b-e911ebda14ee
 contentOwner: Guillaume Carlino